 - pads, and

-and various procedures like
+and various treatment options are available, like

 - rubber band ligation, and

-Individuals with hemorrhoids should soften their stools by increasing the fiber in their diets.
+People with hemorrhoids should soften their stools by increasing the fiber in their diets.

 Fiber is found in numerous foods, including

 - whole grains, and